Side Effects of Radiation Therapy

 Short-term side effects

 Let your radiation oncologist or nurse know how the sessions are making you feel.
-They may be able to treat or prevent many side effects, or change your treatment plan slightly to reduce them.
-For example, they might delay your next treatment a few days.
+They may be able to recommend creams or other interventions to lessen the side effects.

 Pain and skin changes